The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 For a precision metal stamping company, the earlier you can spot a potential issue, the more planning that can be done to make corrections without boosting the cost.

-This is why attention should be paid to the designs of precision metal stamping parts well in advance and before any expenditure is made or production begins.
+That is why attention should be paid to the designs of precision metal stamping parts well in advance and before any expenditure is made or production begins.